nickpalenchar/nickpalenchar/content/posts/organizing-knowledge.md

 ### But I'm still in control.

+[[ photo of 410 medium ]] - "Community Guidelines", while important, are not even close to being solved.
+I don't know why

 ## Static site workflow

 [Hugo](gohugo.io) Is my de-facto framework of choice for Static Site Generation (SSG).